timmc/johnny/HACK.md

 Host parsing turns out to be tricky for the following reasons:

 - The host component is a reg-name or an ip.
-Registered names are### Variations

-  *usually* domain names (or at least the subset of domain names that *can* be hostnames, e.g. those without underscores), but RFC 3986 allows for `*( unreserved / pct-encoded / sub-delims )` which has
+Registered names are *usually* domain names (or at least the subset of domain names that *can* be hostnames, e.g. those without underscores), but RFC 3986 allows for `*( unreserved / pct-encoded / sub-delims )` which has